-Right now, we’re all navigating a world that is very different from the one we lived in last month.
+Right now, we’re navigating a world that is very different from the one we lived in up ’til now.
 It’s OK and totally normal to feel scared, anxious, worried, fidgety, frustrated, antsy, angry and all the other things you’re feeling right now.

 So be kind to yourself, and make sure you set aside time for a couple of self-care activities each day to look after yourself.
 I’ve written a post about self-care that includes suggestions for building a self-care practice.

-This Tim Ferriss podcast with Dr Jack Kornfield (an author & Buddhist teacher) was released in early March 2020, just as the pandemic was starting to fill the newswaves and our attention.
+This Tim Ferriss podcast with Dr Jack Kornfield (an author & Buddhist teacher) was released in early March 2020, just as the pandemic was starting to fill the news waves and our attention.
 I found it very calming and reassuring.
-There are some great tips at 51:40 onwards for how to respond mindfully to the turmoil we’re currently experiencing.
+There are some great tips from 51:40 onwards for how to respond mindfully to turmoil.

 And while you’re at it, remember that everyone else is going through stuff too.
 So if someone makes a mistake while driving, or acts in a seemingly thoughtless manner, try to extend them some kindness and grace to overlook the offence.
 This will help both of you to avoid getting caught up in a vicious circle of increasing stress, as you recognise your common humanity and recall that we’re all in this together.